cecelot/site/src/pages/p/new-website.md

 This theme of opt-in complexity one of [the Astro team's explicit goals](https://docs.astro.build/en/concepts/why-astro/#easy-to-use), and it clearly shows in what they've built.

 As someone who doesn't love web development, Astro has honestly been able to make writing a website somewhat _fun_.
 By far the vast majority of what I'm writing is ordinary HTML, which strips out the complexity introduced by React or Vue.
-And customization is easy: Astro offers a [first-party integration](https://docs.astro.build/en/guides/integrations-guide/tailwind/) for [Tailwind](https://tailwindcss.com), which made setting up the CSS framework for use in my site a ten-second endeavor.
+And customization is easy: Astro offers a [first-party integration](https://docs.astro.build/en/guides/integrations-guide/tailwind/) for [Tailwind](https://tailwindcss.com), which made setup as simple as running `npx astro add tailwind` in my terminal.

 Which brings me to my next task: